Highway 1 (Israel–Palestine): Ascent to Jerusalem

-Upgrading this section with additional lanes and gentler curves was approved by the Committee on National Projects after many years of opposition by ecological groups and local governmental authorities.
-Also according to this plan, the uni-directional Kiryat Ye'arim Interchange was rebuilt to allow access to eastbound traffic, a tunnel was built under the Castel Mountain (HarEl) with more efficient entry and exit ramps and a long bridge was built to straighten the dangerous Motza curve.
+Upgrading this section with additional lanes and gentler curves was approved by the Committee on National Projects after many years of opposition from ecological groups and local governmental authorities.
+Also, according to this plan, the uni-directional Kiryat Ye'arim Interchange was rebuilt to allow access to eastbound traffic, a tunnel was built under the Castel Mountain (HarEl) with more efficient entry and exit ramps and a long bridge was built to straighten the dangerous Motza curve.
 The soil extracted from the tunnel was used to widen the Shoresh–Sha'ar HaGai section, raising the road by five meters to straighten the curves and widen the road from four to six lanes with wider shoulders.

-Opposition on ecological grounds to the Sha'ar HaGai-Shoresh section that passes through a sensitive nature reserve has been addressed by the inclusion of a 70 meter wide eco-bridge as part of the plan.
+Opposition on ecological grounds to the Sha'ar HaGai-Shoresh section that passes through a sensitive nature reserve has been addressed by the inclusion of a 70-meter wide eco-bridge as part of the plan.
 Additionally, the quality of life issues raised by the leaders of the nearby communities were all rejected.

-By February 2012 the National Roads Authority published requests for tender (invitation for bids) for the Sha'ar HaGai-Shoresh section and the HarEl Tunnel to be implemented as design–build projects.
+By February 2012, the National Roads Authority published requests for tender (invitation for bids) for the Sha'ar HaGai-Shoresh section and the HarEl Tunnel to be implemented as design–build projects.
 By January 2014 extensive infrastructure works were taking place along the entire project's route.
-The works were completed in late 2017 at a total cost of approximately NIS 2.5 billion.
+They were completed in late 2017 at a total cost of approximately NIS 2.5 billion.

 Jerusalem to the Jordan Valley

-The section of the highway east of Jerusalem was first built by the British in the 1920s, also along the path of an ancient road to the Dead Sea.
-This section was under Jordanian control between 1948 and 1967, and renewed access to this road, which is known as the "Jericho Road" (דרך יריחו) or the Adummim Ascent (מעלה אדומים), was famously noted alongside the reunification of Jerusalem in the famous Israeli song, Jerusalem of Gold.
+The British first built the section of the highway east of Jerusalem in the 1920s along the path of an ancient road to the Dead Sea.
+This section was under Jordanian control between 1948 and 1967 and renewed access to this road, which is known as the "Jericho Road" (דרך יריחו) or the Adummim Ascent (מעלה אדומים), was famously noted alongside the reunification of Jerusalem in the famous Israeli song, Jerusalem of Gold.

 In the late 1980s, a new road was built north of Jericho Road, between French Hill neighbourhood in northern Jerusalem and the town of Ma'ale Adummim.
-This section was improved by 1995, when it was widened and a new interchange was built at Ma'ale Adummim.
+This section was improved by 1995 when it was widened, and a new interchange was built at Ma'ale Adummim.
 A bypass of this section, designed to relieve congestion at Sha'ar Mizrah Junction, opened in 2002, connecting the highway through two 2-lane tunnels under Mount Scopus towards the Hebrew University, Bar-Ilan Street and central Jerusalem.
 As part of this project, the new HaZeitim interchange was built at the foot of the Mount of Olives.

 The section between Ma'ale Adummim and Jericho was widened to four lanes in the early 2010s.